 An example of this might be where an applicant was previously evicted from accommodation because of serious anti-social behavior or rent arrears.
 Applicants in these circumstances may, however, sometimes be allowed to register on the Housing Register but are either given no preference in the allocation scheme, or given less preference than others when determining priority between applicants.
 In exceptional circumstances the Council may consider applicants for an offer of accommodation where outstanding arrears exist.
 This may be where the tenant is the victim of domestic violence; racial harassment or other hate crime; or has urgent medical need.

-The Housing Solutions Manager and Housing Services Team Leader (Tenancy Services) will make the decision whether to allow the applicant to move.
-Appeals regarding the Team Leader's decision can be made verbally or in writing to the to the Social Welfare Panel.
+The Housing Solutions Manager will make the decision whether to allow the applicant to move.
+Appeals regarding the Housing Solutions Manager decision can be made verbally or in writing to the Social Welfare Panel.
 If assistance is required please contact a member of the Customer Services Team who will advise you of the process.